We are now calling for extended abstracts on work in progress that may be of interest to the grammatical inference community.

 The 16th edition of ICGI will also partner with the Transformers+RNN: Algorithms to Yield Simple and Interpretable Representations (TAYSIR) competition, an online challenge on extracting simpler models from already trained neural networks.
 The conference will include a special session organized by TAYSIR on the presentation of the results of the competition with an opportunity for competitors to present their approach.

 Submission Instructions for extended abstracts on Work in Progress

 We invite extended abstracts on work in progress, which can be either theoretical or experimental, fundamental or application-oriented, solving or proposing important problems.
-Prospective authors are invited to submit an abstract presenting original work.

 Abstracts must be submitted in pdf format using the JMLR style file for LaTeX.
 The submission is expected to be between 2 and 4 pages long (not counting the bibliography and appendices).
-Abstracts will appear on the website and have a presentation slot during the conference sessions.

 All abstracts should be submitted by email to firstname.lastname@example.org before June 10th (AoE).
 Note that if you submit the abstract earlier than the deadline, we will be able to send the notification of acceptance earlier (max.
 1 week after submission).
 Acceptance is conditioned on relevance to the topic of ICGI and clarity.